 - Blood clots

 Maternal Surgical Injuries

 Maternal surgical injuries are extremely rare, but if they occur, life-threatening health issues may follow.
-Surgical injuries happen when a nearby organ is cut or affected in some way during the C-section, such as the bladder.
-Additional surgery to repair the damaged organ may be required.
+Surgical injuries happen when a nearby organ is cut or affected in some way during the C-section.
+If organs like the bladder or intestines are cut, additional surgery may be required to repair the damage.

-Infections are a possibility after any type of surgery, including C-sections.
-Physicians must be extremely dutiful with proper cleaning prior to the incision, followed up by proper post-surgery treatment, such as antibiotics and wound care.
-When the proper care isn’t carried out, the mother is at risk for infections such as:
+Maternal infections are a possibility after any type of surgery, including C-sections.
+Physicians must be extremely careful to ensure proper sterilization of the incision site.
+They must also provide proper post-surgery treatment, such as antibiotics and appropriate wound care.
+When the mother does not receive appropriate care, she is at risk for infections, such as:

 - Extremely high fever

-Blood clots are a common risk after a C-section.
+Blood clots are another risk after a C-section.
 However, they can be prevented in many cases if the mother is monitored and allowed to walk within 24 hours after the surgery.
-If blood clots become too severe, they can break apart and travel to other parts of the body, including the brain, heart, and lungs.
+If a blood clot develops, there is a risk that it will break apart and travel to other parts of the body, including the brain, heart and lungs.

 There is always a chance of increased bleeding after a surgical procedure.
 After a C-section, if bleeding is not kept under control, hemorrhaging may occur.
 Severe hemorrhages or uncontrolled bleeding may require a blood transfusion.